Masters of the Universe (2026 film): Theatrical

-Masters of the Universe is scheduled to be released by Amazon MGM Studios in the United States and Canada on June 5, 2026.
-It was originally going to be released theatrically in the United States on March 5, 2021, by Sony Pictures Releasing, until Uncharted briefly took over its release date.
+Masters of the Universe had its premiere at the TCL Chinese Theatre on May 18, 2026, and was released by Amazon MGM Studios in the United States on June 5, 2026.
+It was originally scheduled to be released theatrically in the United States on March 5, 2021, by Sony Pictures Releasing (who would later acquire international theatrical distribution rights to the film in June 2025), until Uncharted (which itself was later delayed due to the COVID-19 pandemic) briefly took over its release date.